drfloob/_tree/README.md

-**Coverage**: Current PhantomJS coverage is at 95% statements, 96% branches, 100% functions, and 95% lines.
+**Coverage**: Current PhantomJS coverage is at 96% statements, 96% branches, 100% functions, and 96% lines.

-Test coverage is currently measured for PhantomJS.
-Branches for Node and global script definitions aren't executed, nor are the `Object.defineProperty` fallbacks.
+Test coverage is measured for PhantomJS.
+Branches for Node and global script definitions aren't executed, nor are the `Object.defineProperty` fallbacks, so coverage is slightly misreported.

 Coverage is analyzed by running `grunt phantom_cover`.
 You can view the coverage report locally at `coverage/index.html`.